 They help to reduce swelling and also numb nerves on the tongue to reduce pain and soreness

-- Avoid eating spicy foods until the tongue heals.
+- Avoiding spicy foods until the tongue heals.

-- PREVENT FURTHER DAMAGE Wear soft dental night guards on both your upper and lower teeth.
-Choose thin 1mm guards so that they are unobtrusive and easy to sleep with.
-You will want custom fitted guards for the most comfort.
+- PREVENTING FURTHER DAMAGE; Wear soft dental night guards on both your upper and lower teeth.
+Choose thin, 1mm guards so that they are unobtrusive and easy to sleep with.
+You will want custom-fitted guards for the most comfort.